NicolasF425/Python_testing/README.md

 In another terminal

-execute locust -f tests/performance_tests/locustfile.py then ctrl + click on the link  http://localhost:8089
+execute locust -f tests/performance_tests/locustfile.py

+ctrl + click on the link  http://localhost:8089

 In the navigator enter the following parameters :